District magistrate: Exception

-Kolkata in West Bengal is unique in not having a conventional collector.
+Kolkata in West Bengal does not have a conventional collector.
 A recently created post with the same name performs the functions of collector of stamp revenue, registration and certain other miscellaneous functions.
 The Magisterial powers are exercised by a Police Commissioner, one of the earliest such posts in British India, while the Kolkata Municipal Corporation takes care of all other responsibilities.